IDTSEC/road-to-cybersec/README.md

 I love solving complex problems, thinking critically under pressure and - most of all - defending people and systems.
 I'm especially passionate about the blue team side of security.

 ## 📍 Goal
-Grow into a strong cybersecurity analyst & more.
-My dream is to work in security and build something meaningful there.
+To grow into a skilled cybersecurity analyst, specializing in areas like SOC operations, vulnerability assessment, and IT security.
+My ultimate aim is to contribute meaningfully to the security of people and orgs.
 Thanks for reading!

 📧 Email: [idtsec@outlook.com]